 1st step: Apply for a statement of benefits

 You or your former spouse can apply for a statement of benefits from the plan administrator when:

 - you have started divorce proceedings or applied for a separation from bed and board or annulment of marriage

 The statement indicates the total value of your benefits and the portion accrued during your marriage.
 The administrator of the plan must produce a statement of benefits within 60 days following receipt of the application.
 The administrator may charge a fee that you and your spouse must pay jointly.

 Do not rely on the annual statement from your pension plan to determine the value of your benefits.
 The statement does not specify the value as at the calculation date required in the event of partition.
 In addition, the value is not necessarily calculated according to the method used for partition.

-2nd step: Application for partition
+2nd step: Apply for partition

 Do not wait for retirement to apply for partition.
 It is better to apply as soon as possible after the breakdown of your union.